The Best Examples of Good Dialogue for Fiction Writers

 Examples of Good Dialogue

-I’ve compiled a heck of a lot of good dialogue here for you to analyze.
-While we’ll briefly go over why each is considered good, try to identify what each brings to its respective story.
+I've compiled a heck of a lot of good dialogue here for you to analyze.
+We'll briefly go over why each example of dialogue works—what it brings to its respective story.

-You’ll see that most of these examples are pretty short.
-You don’t need paragraphs of text to write something great.
-With a lot of dialogue, it’s quality over quantity.
+You'll see that most of these examples are pretty short.
+You don't need paragraphs of text to write something great.
+Sometimes you can write a great line of dialogue with a single word.
+It's quality over quantity.

 Good Dialogue in Books

 We have to start with books.
-It’s a legal obligation, since we’re all writers here.
+It's a legal obligation, since we're all authors here.

 "I cannot make speeches, Emma… If I loved you less, I might be able to talk about it more." - Mr. Knightley, Emma by Jane Austen